 We felt that our extensive expertise in the Property sector could bring a different approach to benchmarking the premium against other Property Owners.
 The existing insurers didn’t have this experience.

 We also found that certain limits of cover where dangerously low, particularly for Property Owners Liability where we recommended a change to twice its existing level.

 In respect of the farming risk we discovered that major contracts, where the business carried out the “stubble to stubble” farming for third party landowners, were not properly insured.
 The business was exposed to liability risk if they caused damage to the third party crops by negligent spraying.

-The existing insurer ‘said’ this exposure but it was missing from the client’s policy schedule.
+The existing insurance broker ‘said’ this exposure was covered but it was ‘missing’ from the client’s policy schedule.
 In the event of a claim, this could have exposed the business to serious loss as insurers could have refused to pay.

 The claims experience on the Combined Farm and Property portfolio was excellent with a loss ratio equating to only 10% of the premium paid.
 We were able to combine all of these factors into a persuasive argument to our insurers that the cover should be improved and the premium halved.